mohitpai/journey-optimizer.en/help/using/landing-pages/create-lp.md

 # Create a landing page {#create-lp}

 To access the landing page list, select **[!UICONTROL Journey Management]** > **[!UICONTROL Landing pages]** from the left menu.

+>[!CAUTION]
+>
+>The use of landing pages is currently available in early access to select users only.
+If you want to leverage this feature, contact your Adobe account executive.

 ![](../assets/lp_access-list.png)